SERVICE / SEO + GROWTH

 The work that decides whether you show up on Google Maps and in the local three-pack.

-The work that decides whether ChatGPT, Google AI, Gemini, and Perplexity recommend you when a buyer asks.
+The work that affects whether ChatGPT, Google AI, Gemini, and Perplexity can understand and surface the business when a buyer asks.

 The under-the-hood foundation that lets search engines read the site at all.